Christmas in New Mexico

 Santa Fe also also boasted an absolutely beautiful opera house.
 Unfortunately the opera was not in season while we were there but I have added a new item to my bucket list as it would be a fabulous environment to attend an opera production in.
 The stage is built into a natural amphitheatre and the backdrop of the mountains and the beautiful surroundings are spectacular.

 We had some very good meals in Santa Fe, but it turns out you need to go to Albuquerque for good tamales.
 Albuquerque didn’t otherwise hit a lot of high points for either Dave or I, but we did visit Old town and the University of New Mexico.
 The fact that the Breaking Bad RV Tour was the number one tourist attraction might tell you something.
 But the food was excellent.
-The winner of the tamales hunt was El Modelo Mexican Foods and we understood quickly why it has been in business for over 60 years.
-The tamales were delicious, moist, and flavourful.
-Christmas in New Mexico!
-Worth a trip back for sure!
+The winner of the tamales hunt was El Modelo Mexican

-3 thoughts on “Christmas in New Mexico
+3 thoughts on “Christmas in New Mexico”